iogbole/israelo/_posts/2022-07-22-continuous-profiling.md

 ---
 layout: post
-title:  "Why Continuous Profiling is a must have in your observability strategy"
+title:  "Why Continuous Profiling is a must have in your Observability Strategy"
 author: israel
 featured: false
 categories: [ 'Cloud Native' ]